 So what’s the point?
 I’m sure you’ve heard this question before – what’s your dream job?
-It’s a common interview question and I hate it.
-I’m sure 99.99% of the interviewees aren’t applying for their dream job.
+It’s a common question from counselors and interviewers.
+I’m pretty sure most of us aren’t applying for their dream job.
 We just need money to pay the bills.
-Anyway, even a dream job comes with a certain amount of overhead (i.e., BS).
+Anyway, even a dream job comes with plenty of overhead (i.e., BS).

 Dream Jobs circa 2012

 - Small event planning – This is actually Mrs. RB40’s dream.
 She likes the idea of throwing small-scale events (wine or food tastings, themed dinners, or lectures, for example) and loves planning get-togethers at our home.
 With her regular job, though, she hasn’t had much time for this.

 Okay, it’s your turn.
 What’s your ideal work?
 Is it what you’re doing right now?

 Passive income is the key to early retirement.
 This year, Joe is investing in commercial real estate with CrowdStreet.
 They have many projects across the USA so check them out!

 Joe also highly recommends Personal Capital for DIY investors.
 They have many useful tools that will help you reach financial independence.

 Latest posts by retirebyforty (see all)

 - How I Choose Which Real Estate Project to Invest In - June 13, 2021

 - How I Made $2,500+ Last Month by Charging Scooters - June 9, 2021